 The parable of the vineyard in Mark chapter twelve describes these murderous hypocrites, and the punishment reserved for them.

-Doctrine of the Trinity and the Revelation of Yahshua
+Doctrine of the Trinity vs what Yahshua taught

 We are not to follow the twisted teachings of charlatans, and we must expose Jewish fables and the false doctrines of men that lead many astray (Jer 50:6, Tit 1:14).